Campus Green Tour

 Some of the stops on the Green Tour include:

-- Student Center – Home to the Sustainability Office and the new Innovation and Sustainability Hub, the Student Center has been an early advocate for sustainable practices, featuring water refilling stations, a solar powered trash can/compactor, a LED lighting project supported by the Green Fund, compostable food containers, ample recycling, and green meeting guidelines for events.
+- Student Center – Home to the Sustainability Office and the Sustainability Hub, the Student Center has been an early advocate for sustainable practices, featuring water refilling stations, a solar powered trash can/compactor, a LED lighting project supported by the Green Fund, compostable food containers, ample recycling, and green meeting guidelines for events.

 - Big Belly Solar Trash Compactors – There are four Big Belly Solar Trash Compactors on campus and in just six months they collected a quarter ton of trash waste and almost 200 lbs of bottles and cans.